 - NMFS revises the TED requirements to allow the use of new materials and to modify existing approved TED designs

 Loggerhead Turtle escaping a net equipped with turtle excluder device (TED)

 TEDs in Other Countries

 With respect to foreign shrimp fisheries, NOAA Fisheries and the U.S. Department of State have worked closely with numerous other nations that export shrimp to the U.S. to help them develop TED programs comparable to the U.S. program.
-These programs are now in place in approximately 15 countries.
+These programs are now in place in various countries.
 For more information on these programs, please see P.L.
 101-162.

 The first multi-lateral binding treaty devoted solely to sea turtle conservation, the IAC is also an important framework to further promote TED programs in other countries.